axeptio/sample-app-android/README.md

 - `samplejava`: Illustrates the usage of the Axeptio SDK with Java and XML.
 - `samplekotlin`: Demonstrates the integration of the Axeptio SDK with Kotlin and Compose.

+Each module can be build with the variant `brands` or `publishers` given your requirements.

 ## Getting Started

 To get started with testing the Axeptio SDK sample apps, follow these steps: